github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry.md

 ---
-title: Working with the Gradle registry
+title: Working with the Gradle registry.
 intro: 'You can configure Gradle to publish packages to the {% data variables.product.prodname_registry %} Gradle registry and to use packages stored on {% data variables.product.prodname_registry %} as dependencies in a Java project.'
 product: '{% data reusables.gated-features.packages %}'
 redirect_from: